 Get Behind the Wheel at the Porsche Experience Center

 Located near Atlanta’s airport, the Porsche Experience Center was built with the thrill of the drive in mind.
-As a result, the Porsche Driving Experience is perfect for when you want to treat yourself or someone you love to an ultra-luxurious experience.
-You’ll get one-on-one instruction from a driving coach and plenty of time on the 1.6-mile circuit track.
-From the kick plate to the off-road circuit, this course will allow you to experience firsthand just what makes Porsche so special.
+As a result, the Porsche Driving Experience is perfect for a treat.
+You’ll get one-on-one instruction from a driving coach.
+In addition, you’ll have plenty of time on the 1.6-mile circuit track.

-Just 30 miles southwest of Atlanta, Serenbe is a tranquil spot to hike, shop, dine, and enjoy a taste of rural farm life.
+Serenbe is a tranquil spot to hike, shop, dine, and enjoy a taste of rural farm life.
 Each Saturday, you can register for a tour of Serenbe’s active certified organic farm.
 You’ll learn about sustainable growing and harvesting practices.
-At Serenbe, you’ll find more than 300 varieties of heirloom and hybrid vegetables, herbs, and flowers.
+In addition, you’ll find more than 300 varieties of vegetables, herbs, and flowers.
 Experience a taste of local produce by visiting one of the nearby restaurants after your tour.